New to Kava? A Quick Guide

 For beginners, we recommend:

-• Palarasul (traditional or instant) — Perhaps our smoothest cultivar.
-Pleasant and uplifting, particularly suited to social or creative sessions.
+- Palarasul (traditional or instant) — Perhaps our smoothest cultivar.
+Exceptionally smooth and uplifting.
+Light, floral, peaceful.
+Quick onset, clean finish.
+Great for social or creative sessions.

-• Pacific Elixir (traditional grind) — Our flagship blend.
-A balanced all-rounder for any occasion.
+- Pacific Elixir (traditional grind) — Our flagship blend.
+Known for pleasant brightness with mellow depth.
+Potent yet versatile and well-balanced.

 What's the difference?
 Single cultivars like Melo Melo or Palarasul deliver a consistent, specific character every time.
 Our blends (Pacific Elixir and Instant Green) may vary slightly between batches depending on cultivar availability.